symfony/symfony-docs/quick_tour/the_architecture.rst

     APP_SECRET=cc86c7ca937636d5ddf1b754beb22a10
     ###< symfony/framework-bundle ###

 At first, the file doesn't contain much.
-But as your app grows, you'll add more configuration as you need it.
+But as your app grows, you will add more configuration as you need it.
 But, actually, it gets much more interesting!
 Suppose your app needs a database ORM.
 Let's install the Doctrine ORM: